Carbolemons/HexInverter/README.md

 # HexInverter

 A simple Hex Inverter!
 It takes a list of either raw bytes, or user input, and inverts them!
-It then outputs the inverted bytes to console, and a .dat file
+It then outputs the inverted bytes to console, and a file of choice
 (This is mostly just me messing around with git, so it's a pretty simple project. if you can even call it a "project")

 ### Prerequisites

-Java 7 Minimum
+Java 7 Minimum?
+JDK Installed.

 ### Installing
 Clone the repository, open a local shell in your repo and type build, or just use javac to compile the .java file
 ```
 C:/HexInverter> build
+or
 C:/HexInverter> javac HexInverter.java
 ```